aaronlng/100-days-of-code/r1-log.md

 ## Log

+### R2D13

+Worked on Responsive web design portfolio project some more.
+Still have a ways to go with styling.
+Did some more reading through Cracking the Coding Interview.

 ### R1D12

 Worked on Responsive web design portfolio project.
 Really focused on styling for mobile devices today using media queries.